digital-asset/docs.daml.com/docs/3.1/docs/concepts/ledger-model/ledger-integrity.rst

 On paper contracts, obligations are expressed in the body of the contract, and imposed on the contract's *signatories*.

-.. _da-signatories-agreements-maintainers:
+.. _da-signatories-maintainers:

-Signatories, Agreements, and Maintainers
+Signatories and Maintainers
 ========================================

 To capture these elements of real-world contracts, the **contract model**